OlivierCervara/Piiquante/README.md

 On Windows, these installations require to use PowerShell in administrator mode.

-Then, clone this repo, run `npm install`, and run `npm install --save-dev run-script-os`.
+Then, clone this repo, run `npm install`, and run `npm run start`.

+Don't forget to create .env file with these informations :
+DB_PASSWORD=gmVgZ4JCpL1zq1J9
+DB_USER=oliviercervara
+DB_NAME=cluster0
+JWT_PASSWORD=8a9e767e-9394-4992-b6de-1310ad8190d0

 ## Usage ##

 Run `npm start`.
 This should both run the local server and launch your browser.

-If your browser fails to launch, or shows a 404 error, navigate your browser to http://localhost:8080.
+If your browser fails to launch, or shows a 404 error, navigate your browser to http://localhost:84200/login.

 The app should reload automatically when you make a change to a file.